DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

  *  the ground.
 ```

-This does the same thing as the `Jump` function but doesn't care about the ground.\
+This does the same thing as the `Jump` function but doesn't care about whether the player is on the ground.\
 Replace `pCont.Jump();` with `pCont.JumpUnconditionally();` in your script.
 Now you can double jump... and triple jump... and quadruaple jump and on.
 Not the most desirable results.\
 If we only want to jump a certain amount of times we need to set that up.
 We will need to keep track of how many jumps we have done in the current jump.